felixkorch/ipchanger/README.md

 # Tibia IP-Changer

 Easy to use cross-platform ipchanger for Open Tibia with both GUI and Console interfaces.
-Currently supports linux only

 ### Build Instructions
 In root directory: